|

 Travel with expired EAD not advisable

-Of immediate interest is a statement that an F-1 student working with
+F-1 student working with

 cap gap authorization and with an expired EAD, cannot return to the U.S.